Alex-CD/terrible-meme-bot/README.md

 You can run this just like any other NodeJS project, but it needs these two items:

 - A .env file for storing bot settings
 - An audio folder, whose path is defined in .env.
-This will default to the proejct folder.

 ### Prerequisites